nwjnilsson/nanocut-firmware/README.md

 To keep the code simple, certain assumptions about the hardware are made.

 - The extent of the Z axis must be in the range $[-Z,0]$
-- The THC does not care about acceleration values set for the Z axis in machine parameters.
-You need to take this into consideration when tuning your speeds and selecting the stepper for your Z axis.
+- ~~The THC does not care about acceleration values set for the Z axis in machine parameters.
+You need to take this into consideration when tuning your speeds and selecting the stepper for your Z axis.~~
+- Acceleration support has been added but not extensively tested.
+Make sure to set reasonable values...

 ## Getting GRBL to run on the Arduino Nano